jetbrains-academy/javascript-course/Data Types/primitive_types/task.md

 4. **Undefined**: A variable that has been declared but not assigned a value.
 5. **Null**: Represents the intentional absence of any object value.
 6. **Symbol**: A unique and immutable data type used to create unique identifiers for objects.
+7. **BigInt**: Represent integers with arbitrary magnitude.
+You can safely store and operate on large integers even beyond the safe integer limit.

 ```javascript
 // Example: Using different primitive types